charlesfrye/charlesfrye.github.io/_posts/2017-11-09-the-surprise-game.markdown

 ## Breaking Down the Result

-The KL divergence is never negative and the term at the end is never positive
+The KL divergence is never negative and neither is the last term
 (the sum inside the log is never greater than $$1$$).
 Therefore, the best average performance that a player can have is equal to $$H(p)$$.